indigos33k3r/internet-radio-recorder/htdocs/README.txt

-A simplistic private radio podcast maker for http://br.de/radio/ broadcasts.
+A simplistic internet radio recorder.
+Turns broadcasts of e.g. http://br.de/radio/, http://m945.de/ or http://dlf.de into RSS feeds with mp3 enclosures.

-Built lightweight to run nicely on a raspi - http://www.raspberrypi.org/
+Built lightweight to run nicely on a raspi - http://www.raspberrypi.org/ - or any other debian-like system.

 https://github.com/mro/radio-pi